Explore the best places

 6430-071, Mêda

-The medieval castle of Longroiva, classified as a national monument, is one of the most important examples of military Templar architecture of Beira Interior and one of the best testimonies to Romanesque castle in the region.
-Built on an alleged castro pre-Roman, erected between the centuries IV and II century BC, its construction will coincide with a significant outbreak of settlement in the region, in the early 12TH century, having belonged to the order of the temple and to the order of Christ.
-In the 18th century, with the progressive loss of importance of the town, has been documenting the …
+The medieval castle of Longroiva is one of the most important examples of Templar military architecture in Beira Interior and one of the best examples of a Romanesque castle in the region.
+Built on a supposed pre-Roman hillfort, built between the 4th and 2nd centuries BC, its construction coincided with a significant surge in settlement in the region in the early 12th century, having belonged to the Order of the Temple and the Order of Christ.
+In the 18th century, with the settlement's progressive decline in importance, the castle's progressive ruin was documented.
+In the 19th century, the castle began …

 Igreja Matriz de Mêda / Igreja de São Bento